jxg73140/Home_Assignment_1/README.md

   Adam is typically faster and shows better performance compared to SGD.

 # Question 4
-Train a Neural Network with TensorBoard Logging
+Train a Neural Network with TensorBoard Logging:
-This code trains a simple neural network on the MNIST dataset and logs the training process to TensorBoard for analysis.
+*This code trains a simple neural network on the MNIST dataset and logs the training process to TensorBoard for analysis.

 Steps Involved:
 1.Import Libraries: